 ‘I spent time at Charleston as a child, and the house and the painters who lived there have informed my sense of colour ever since.
 This show comes out of my years of working with colour as a designer, both within and beyond the Bloomsbury palette.
 It’s my personal selection of 35 exciting and above all gorgeous works by 20th century British artists; works where colour is the driving force, where each one tells a different story through the beautiful and striking combinations of colour in play.
 I’m fascinated by the power of colour, by the way it can change the mood and create a vibe that ranges from the bright and exuberant to the wistful and the ethereal.
 By assembling an eclectic mix of great British colourists seldom seen exhibited together I’m inviting you to see them in a new light – the light of colour.’
 Cressida Bell

-Land will be devoted to two landscapes – The Downs in East Sussex between the Cuckmere and Ouse Valleys, and West Penwith in the extreme west of Cornwall.
+Land will is devoted to two landscapes – The Downs in East Sussex between the Cuckmere and Ouse Valleys, and West Penwith in the extreme west of Cornwall.

 Both of these have been, and remain, key for Hughes when he works in England.
 The Downs was the basis of his very first exhibition in 1972 .
 West Penwith was a key part of his large exhibition at Tate St.Ives in 2000.
 These two landscapes were also very important to Virginia Woolf.

 Included are recent works created especially for Charleston seen side by side with earlier works.
 The exhibition also includes a number of abstract paintings.

 Hughes paints mainly in acrylic, on paper, board and canvas.